No Undisclosed Liabilities Representations

 Limiting the Subject Liabilities to GAAP Balance Sheet Liabilities

-Because an NUL representation often references a target's balance sheet, a seller may argue that the NUL representation should apply only to the subset of liabilities required under applicable accounting standards to be reported on such a balance sheet.
+Because an NUL representation often references a target's balance sheet, a seller may argue that the NUL representation should apply only to the subset of liabilities required under applicable accounting standards to be reported on such a a balance sheet.
 In an NUL representation including this limitation, the seller need only disclose liabilities of the type required to be reflected as liabilities on a balance sheet prepared in accordance with GAAP.
-This is an important distinction—because not all liabilities need be reported under GAAP.
+This is an important distinction - - because not all liabilities need be reported under GAAP.
 For example, under GAAP, the disclosure of contingent liabilities depends upon a number of different factors, including relative probability.
 In addition, an operating business generally has many ordinary course business liabilities that are not typically liabilities included in a GAAP balance sheet (e.g., normal, but significant contract obligations).
 And, because truly “unknown” liabilities cannot be disclosed on a balance sheet, they would be excluded as well.
 In short, GAAP liabilities can be a relatively narrow subset of a target's known and unknown liabilities.

 An example of an NUL representation including this limitation may read along the following lines:

 The Target has no liability of a nature required to be disclosed in a balance sheet prepared in accordance with GAAP except for: (i) liabilities reflected or reserved against in the Latest Balance Sheet; and (ii) those liabilities set forth on Schedule X.

 Adding an “Ordinary Course” Carve-Out